-(i) review the progress that had been made since the last meeting of the WG, based on the made in 2003 by the WG.
+(i) review the progress that had been made since the last meeting of the WG, based on the recommendations made in 2003 by the WG.

-1.31 Walrus WG, 11-14 January 2005, Copenhagen, Denmark
+1.29 WALRUS WG, 11-14 JANUARY 2005, COPENHAGEN, DENMARK

 (i) provide an updated assessment of walruses, to include stock delineation, abundance, harvest, stock status, and priorities for research.
 [Previous NAMMCO assessment in 1995]